instaclustr/atsc/paper/BRRO.md

 5. Once a decent number of samples, apply audio compatible **open source licensed**, **non-patented** compression techniques.
 This might include:
     1. Channel splitting.
 By dividing data into several channels we can use existing channel correlation techniques to reduce the channels sizes,
     2. Blocking, divide the signal samples in blocks,
-    3. Apply a modeling technique to each block that best suits the signal, eg: LPC, Polynomial Prediction, Fast Fourier Transforms, Wavelets.
+    3. Apply a modeling technique to each block that best suits the signal, eg: LPC, Polynomial Prediction, ~~Fast Fourier Transforms, Wavelets~~ (signals we work don't exhibit a decent behavior for Wavelets and/or FFT analysis).
 6. Generate the final compressed file

 While from point 4 onwards it is very much a normal audio compression process with fairly well known and document processes, steps 1. to 4. are unique to BRRO and allows us to follow up with step 5 and benefit from all the existing processes.